Skip to main content

 What Makes TeXlyre Different

-TeXlyre prioritizes your data ownership and privacy.
-Your documents live in your browser's local storage, not on remote servers.
-When you collaborate, connections happen directly between you and your collaborators through peer-to-peer networking.
+TeXlyre prioritizes data ownership and privacy.
+Documents live in your browser's local storage, not on remote servers.
+Collaboration happens directly between peers through WebRTC, and compilation runs locally using WebAssembly engines.

 Getting Started